 Our goals are:

-- To advance equality and religious liberty (that does not harm others)
+- To advance equality and religious liberty.

-- INCLO released its first report on religious freedom and equal treatment, "Drawing the Line: Tackling Tensions between Religion and Equality," making a contribution to the field by articulating a fundamental principle for resolving tensions between religion and equality: religious freedom means the right to our beliefs, a right that is fundamental and must be vigorously defended; however, religious freedom does not give us the right to impose our views on others, including by discriminating against or otherwise harming them.
+In this report INCLO members provide a framework that includes the understanding that religious freedom means the right to our beliefs, a right that is fundamental and must be vigorously defended; however, religious freedom does not give us the right to impose our views on others, including by discriminating against or otherwise harming them.

 INCLO statement on Women’s Rights to Equality and Access to Reproductive Healthcare including Abortion

 Global Developments in Religious Freedom and Equal Treatment

 INCLO’s members distribute this international newsletter, highlighting cases that reveal the tensions between the two rights and identifying worrying trends that require serious consideration.